DareData/lp-foundations/06_testing/README.md

 - Know how to test Pandas DataFrames with the `pandas.testing` module,
 - Know how to test Pyspark DataFrames with local spark sessions.

+## What should you test?

+Potentially one can test _everything_.
+However, this is not practical - nor desirable.
+The goal of testing is to ensure that the code is working as expected.
+This means that you should test the code that is critical to the application.
+For example, if you are building a web application, you should test the code that handles the HTTP requests.
+If you are building a data pipeline, you should test the code that handles the data transformations.

+There are 2 things you should always have:

+1. You should have an integration test that runs the entire application.
+This is to ensure that the application is working as expected when all the pieces are put together.
+This is also called an end-to-end test.
+2. You should have at least one unit test for each _public_ function.
+This is because public functions are the one that will be imported and used by other applications or modules.

+What about the private functions?
+Those function that start with a `_` or a `__`?
+You don't really need to test those.
+The other problem with testing internal functions is that it increases the likelihood of your tests failing for the wrong reasons.
+For example, when changing something internal, that doesn't break anything but forces you to spend a long time updating all tests.

+But what if the internal function is critical to the application?
+If you really believe a particular internal function should be tested, that's a strong indicator it should be decoupled.
+Move it to a module of its own and make that function public.